-- Low-income students who demonstrate financial need using the methodology established by the Board of Governors and contained in Section 58620 of Title 5 - Students taking only apprenticeship classes. - Students who depend exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination or organization. - Dependent children and surviving spouses of members of the California National Guard who are killed or permanently disabled while in active service.
+- · Students taking only apprenticeship classes. - Students who depend exclusively upon prayer for healing in accordance with the teachings of a bona fide religious sect, denomination or organization. - Dependent children and surviving spouses of members of the California National Guard who are killed or permanently disabled while in active service.